luau-lang/site/src/content/docs/reference/api.md

 const char* luaL_tolstring(lua_State* L, int idx, size_t* len);
 ```

+Converts the value at the index into a string that is placed on top of the stack.
+Function returns the pointer to the string data and an optional length.

+This conversion supports the `__tostring` metamethod of the value.

+* `len` - when not a `nullptr`, set to the length of the string

 ```c
 int luaL_checkoption(lua_State* L, int narg, const char* def, const char* const lst[]);
 ```

+Returns which string option out of the list of strings `lst` matches the `string` or a `number` at the argument index.

+When default value `def` is not a `nullptr`, a string check using `luaL_optstring` is made, otherwise, `luaL_checkstring` is used.

+If the string check was successful, but the string was not found in the list, `""invalid option '{name}'"` error is thrown.

 ## Vectors